wallyatgithub/h2loadrunner/README.md

   Different scenarios will run in parallel.

-  Same scenario of different users (see user-id-variable-in-path-and-data field, each instance of the varible in range represents a user), will also run in parallel.
+  Same scenario of different users (see user-id-variable-in-path-and-data field, each instance of the variable in range represents a user), will also run in parallel.

   Each scenario has a list of requests; requests of the same scenario for the same user will be executed sequentially.